Dunnamaggin

-Dunnamaggin has a national school and a credit union.
+Dunnamaggin has a national school, St Leonard's National School.
 It gives its name to the Catholic parish, which also includes the villages of Kilmoganny and Kells.
 Dunnamaggin GAA club, based on the Catholic parish, has its ground in Dunnamaggin.

 Name

 In the nineteenth century Eugene O'Curry and John O'Donovan both rendered the name into Irish as Dún na mBogán "Fort of the [softness]", the last word interpreted by O'Curry as "soft eggs" and by O'Donovan as "bogs".